bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 ### work plan

-Assume we’ve finished analysis, this is the time to plan to work and its points
+Assume we've finished analysis, this is the time to plan to work and its points

 1. Actionability
 1. Accountability